 Tiny, Perfect Things by M.H.
 Clark, illustrated by Madeline Kloepper

-Celebrate the wonder of ordinary, small things!
-A girl and her grandfather take a walk to notice all the tiny, perfect things; things like a yellow leaf, a snail, a red bottle cap, a flower growing through a sidewalk crack… When they arrive home, the little girl excitedly shares about the wonders she saw.
-This story is sure to inspire your own neighborhood walks searching for tiny, perfect things.
+Celebrate the wonder of ordinary, small things as a girl and her grandfather take a walk to notice all the tiny, perfect things; things like a yellow leaf, a snail, a red bottle cap, a flower growing through a sidewalk crack… When they arrive home, the little girl excitedly shares about the wonders she saw.
 Warm, earthy illustrations throughout.

 Drawn Together by Minh Lê, illustrated by Dan Santat

 Stunning artwork and narration show how art can bring together generations separated by language and age.
 When a boy arrives at his grandfather’s house, he’s frustrated because his grandfather doesn’t speak English.
 Then the boy begins drawing himself as a caped superhero.
 Excited, his grandfather contributes, drawing himself as a superhero — only one garbed in what may be a traditional Thai ceremonial dress.
 It’s beautiful on so many levels, metaphorically and literally.

 A Grand Day by Jean Reidy, illustrated by Samantha Cotterill

 Gorgeous artwork and lyrical words depict a GRAND day of grandkids spending time with their grandparents.
 It’s a day with tea and toast, paint and plants, dances and dress-up, and so much love!
 Gift this to the grandparents in your life!

 Nana Akua Goes to School by Tricia Elam Walker, illustrated by April Harrison